On this page

 Back in the Runscope Environment panel, select the Initial Script tab, and then paste the text into the script console on this tab.

-This script sets up a number of randomly generated "dummy" variables that are used during the testing process:
+This script sets up several randomly generated variable values that are used during the testing process:

 A specific email address considered invalid by the test. randomEmail Runscope300Hfluaklab151@example.com